News: Closure of the eCRF platform:

 Net daily fluid balance within 5 days.

 Centres’ coordinators and site investigators will be acknowledged either on the front page or under the group authorship (“FENICE II Study Group”) with the specific order determined by factors such as the number of included patients per study site, overall commitments, and centres’ recruitment.
-For multiple coordinators and/or investigators, authorship criteria will be evaluated at the end of the by the Steering Committee.
+For multiple coordinators and/or investigators, authorship criteria will be evaluated at the end of study by the Steering Committee.

 According to the ICH Guidelines on Good Clinical Practice the sponsor of a study (the Institution, should the investigator or study coordinator act as sponsor in the performance of her/his institutional duties under the employment or collaboration agreement with Humanitas) is the owner of the data resulting therefrom.
 All centres and investigators participating in the study should be made aware of such circumstance and invited not to disseminate information or data without the Institution’s prior express consent.